 Serving up soups made from things grown in our kitchen gardens, cakes baked to historical recipes and as much locally sourced produce as possible, we're proud of our cafés and tearooms.
 And we know they are an important part of your visit.

-Here are 21 of our favourite cafes and tearooms around the country.
+Here are some of our favourite cafés and tearooms around the country.

 Rievaulx Abbey, North Yorkshire